-The Council had a weighted average balance of investments for 2022/23 of £88,031k.
+The Council had a weighted average balance of investments for 2023/24 of £83,630k including £15,000k in strategic pooled funds.
 Throughout the year deposits were placed in instant access accounts, pooled funds and in fixed-term deposits with varying maturity periods.
 This approach aimed to match investment maturities with expected expenditure and so spread interest rate risk.
-At year-end there were no deposits with maturities extending one year and therefore all instruments are classified as variable.
+At year-end there were no deposits with maturities extending beyond one year and therefore all instruments are classified as variable.

-The Council has a long-term investment of £3,371k in shares in the subsidiary Hillingdon First.
+In 2019/20 the Council made a long-term cash investment of £3,371k in shares in the subsidiary Hillingdon First.
 The objective of Hillingdon First Limited is to deliver a financial return to the Council and provide housing and or a commercial unit for sale or rent.
 It will achieve this by the generating of long-term sustainable revenue streams through the delivery of high-quality housing to meet the needs of Hillingdon's residents.
+The fair value of the investment is currently £6,759k.